ahtrahddis/medinra/README.md

-# Meditation, insight and rationality by DavidM
+# Meditation, insight, and rationality by DavidM

 This e-book is a collection of texts by [DavidM](https://www.lesswrong.com/users/davidm).